Root-Branch/cardamon/README.md

 # License

-cardamon is distributed under the terms of the Mozilla Public License(Version 2.0).
+Cardamon is distributed under the terms of the Mozilla Public License (Version 2.0).

 See [LICENSE-MPL](https://www.mozilla.org/en-US/MPL/2.0) for details.